|Degree||Bachelor of Arts|

 |Language of instruction||German|

 There are special regulations for international applicants.
-Please consult Heidelberg University’s International Relations Office (Akademisches Auslandsamt, Seminarstraße 2) for more information.
-International applicants can participate in a preparatory course lasting one semester and taking place in the summer term prior to the start of the course proper.
+For more information, apply to the International Relations Office of Heidelberg University (Seminarstraße 2).
+International applicants may participate in a preparatory course lasting one semester and taking place in the summer term prior to the start of the course proper.

-Possible subject combinations are listed in the Catalogue of Subjects.
+Potential subject combinations are listed in the catalogue of subjects.

-Tuition fees at Heidelberg University are payable at the beginning of each semester.
+Fees are payable at the beginning of each semester at Heidelberg University.

 Friedrich-Ebert-Anlage 6-10, Office 016

-Office hours in term time usually Tuesdays and Wednesdays 10 am – 12 noon
+Office hours in term time usually Tuesdays and Wednesdays 10 am – 12 pm

 phone: +49 (0)6221 547435